dolr-ai/hot-or-not-assignment/rust-leptos-assignment.md

 - The above code is expected to be performant and scalable and following best practices
 - The app must be persistent, feel free to use any backing storage
 - The app must not lose the created todos across restarts and crashes
+- The app must use SSR (Server Side Rendering)